 The snap election was called after President Macron dissolved the National Assembly following a significant loss in the 2024 European Parliament election.
 Mirroring trends around the world, the far-right populist party NR won the European election by a landslide.
 By calling for a national vote, Macron hoped that French voters would come to their senses and show that the far right could not win at a national level.

-With only 26.3% of the votes, the NPF didn’t however receive an absolute majority, which would have made for the easy formation of a new government.
+With only 26.3% of the votes, the NPF didn’t receive an absolute majority, which would have made for the easy formation of a new government.
 In fact, votes were almost equally split between the left, the center, and the far-right:

 The voting results included: